What to look for in dog food ingredients

 But it’s not the most nutritious ingredient...and it should never be the first ingredient in your dog food.

-are not vegetarians and they don’t digest vegetable matter particularly
+are not vegetarians and don’t digest vegetable matter particularly

-well, in fact your dog only digests about 50 percent of the corn he
+well.
+In fact a dog only digests about 50 percent of the corn they

 corn, etc.) passes through his gastrointestinal tract and doesn’t get the nutrients from it, the rest you pick up as waste in